 Applications are reviewed holistically, with consideration of the following:

 Academic performance, particularly in the applicant’s major is important, though there is no minimum grade point average for this scholarship.
-Study abroad advisors at applicants’ home institutions deem students eligible to participate on a study abroad program based on their academic standing at their home institutions.
+Study abroad advisors at applicants’ home institutions deem students eligible to participate in a study abroad program based on their academic standing at their home institutions.
 Applicants must demonstrate the maturity needed to benefit from their experience abroad, and they should be able to describe the expected outcome of their program participation towards their future academic and career objectives.
 Students’ transcripts are reviewed to certify the academic information provided in their applications.
 Students should disclose academic challenges and choices for consideration of their application evaluation.

 The program seeks participation by the broadest group of American undergraduate students with financial need who will benefit from the knowledge and skills they acquire when studying abroad.
 By supporting students who have high financial need, the program has been successful in supporting students who have been historically underrepresented in education abroad, including but not limited to, first-generation college students, students in STEM fields, racial and ethnic minority students, students with disabilities, students attending minority-serving institutions and community colleges, and students from U.S. states with less study abroad participation.
 This information is considered in the context of the overall impact the proposed study abroad experience will have on the student and the student’s ability to be a strong representative of the Gilman Program during the study abroad program.
 Preference is given to those who have not studied abroad before and to Veterans who served on active duty in the U.S. Armed Forces (Army, Marine Corps, Navy, Air Force, or Coast Guard), provided their qualifications are approximately equivalent to those of other candidates.